wuyang1002431655/tango_with_django_19/manuscript/chapter4-templates-static-media.md

 T>
 T> For further information about including static media you can read through the official [Django documentation on working with static files in templates](https://docs.djangoproject.com/en/1.9/howto/static-files/#staticfiles-in-templates).

-## Serving Uploaded Media {#section-templates-upload}
+## Serving Media {#section-templates-upload}
-While static media files are intrinsic to your web app working correctly client side, *media files* are simply files uploaded by your app's users.
-Examples include the uploading of a user's profile image to be displayed by your app, or the uploading of student essays to a Web server to be graded by a Professor.
-They are not mission critical to your app; rather, the ability to upload media provides your app is merely a useful feature.
+While static media files are intrinsic to your web app working correctly client side, *media files* are simply files uploaded by your app's users, or media files you have stored in your database.
+For example when a user uploads their profile picture, or if you have table of products where each product contains a picture of the item.

-In order to serve media files successfully, we also need to tweak your Django project's settings to get this to work.
-This section details what you need to add - but we won't be testing file uploading here.
-You'll be [laying the groundwork for doing this later on](#chapter-ex).
+In order to serve media files successfully, we need to update Django project's settings.
+This section details what you need to add - [but we won't be fully testing it out until later](#chapter-ex) where we implement the functionality for users to upload profile pictures.

 I> ### Serving Media Files
 I> Like serving static content, Django provides the ability to serve media files in your development environment - to make sure everything is working.
 The methods that Django uses to serve this content are highly unsuitable for a production environment, so you should be looking to host your app's media files by some other means.
 The [deployment chapter](#chapter-deploy) will discuss this in more detail.

 ### Modifying `settings.py`
-To begin, we first of all need to once again head into our Django project's `settings.py` module.
+First open your Django project's `settings.py` module.
 In here, we'll be adding a couple more things.
 Like static files, media files are uploaded to a specified directory on your filesystem.
-We need to tell Django where to upload user uploaded content to.
+We need to tell Django where to store these files.

 At the top of your `settings.py` module, locate your existing `BASE_DIR`, `TEMPLATE_DIR` and `STATIC_DIR` variables - they should be close to the top.
 Underneath, add a further variable, `MEDIA_DIR`.